Quick start

 Allowed nucleotide codes

-Standard and degenerate bases are accepted using IUB/IUPAC codes.
-Common examples:
+Standard and degenerate bases are accepted using IUB/IUPAC codes:

 - N=A/C/G/T, R=A/G, Y=C/T, S=G/C, W=A/T